Romulo-Moraes/Assembly-Toolkit/06. Arithmetic/README.md

 	<li>imul: multiplication for signed numbers</li>
 </ul>

-Note 1: The *mul* and *imul* opcodes must be used with the multiplier to perform multiplication in Assembly.
+Note 1: The *mul* and *imul* opcodes must be used with the multiplier to perform  the multiplication.

 Note 2: the rax register will be filled up with the result of the operation